Reviews, Travel Tips

 I paid for the tickets to SF MOMA using my Wise debit card!

 You might be wondering – why should I use Wise?
-What is the difference between receiving a payment with PayPal or bank direct deposit vs using Wise?
-Well, the difference lies in conversion fees and foreign exchange rate, which PayPal and traditional bank charge an exorbitant amount for.
+What is the difference between receiving a payment with something like PayPal or bank direct deposit vs using Wise?
+Well, the difference lies in conversion fees and foreign exchange rate, which PayPal and traditional banks often charge an exorbitant amount for.

 For example – I recently received a payment in PayPal for 1,942.31 Thailand Baht, which PayPal converted to $84.67 Singapore Dollars.
 If I had received the payment in Wise, it would have been converted to $87.39 Singapore Dollars.